ABOUT THE FILM

 Director/Editor/Producer

 Andrew Baxt is a documentary filmmaker currently based in California.
 As an editor he has worked on series and features for Nat Geo, ABC, Showtime, PBS, NBCUniversal, and Vice.
 The Big Squeeze, for Vice, picked up a News and Doc Emmy nomination; PBS’ America Outdoors With Baratunde Thurston was nominated for an IDA Award.
 In 2020, he premiered his first short film as director at the Santa Barbara International Film Festival.
-Session, If A House Be Divided is his feature debut.
+Session, If A House Be Divided is his feature debut and premiered at the Nashville Film Festival.

 McKenna Dabbs